 Martin Hall was appointed the band’s musical director in January 2014.
 Martin, who previously conducted South Milford Brass, has played at Wakefield Met, Driglington and Black Dyke.

 The relationship got off to a winning start as the band won the Brass at the Guild 2014 contest, playing St Magnus.

-Jim Davies the cornet virtuoso of Cory and Brighouse fame is accepted the position of Musical Director of The Skelmanthorpe Brass Band in October 2015.
+Jim Davies the cornet virtuoso of Cory and Brighouse fame accepted the position of Musical Director of The Skelmanthorpe Brass Band in October 2015.

 Martin Heartfield was officially appointed Musical Director in April 2018, having led the band to National Finals qualification & promotion back to the Championship section for 2019.